B2B Ecommerce Platform Comparison

 Your IT team will love the real-time SAP integration of Corevist Commerce.
 They won’t have to focus on data maintenance and bug fixes in ecommerce.
 Rather, they can go on managing the workload they already have.

-The EU’s GDPR law, which goes into effect May 25 2018, puts stringent regulations on how companies handle the data of EU residents.
+The EU’s GDPR law, which went into effect May 25 2018, puts stringent regulations on how companies handle the data of EU residents.
 The law effects any company with an ecommerce initiative that processes the data of EU residents, even if that company is based outside the EU.

 SAP-integrated order management

-Somehow, omnichannel order management gets left by the wayside when ecommerce vendors talk about their solutions.
+Somehow, omnichannel order management gets left by the wayside when B2B ecommerce vendors talk about their solutions.
 Why are vendors so reluctant to bring up this topic?
 Because their OMS’s (order management systems) don’t integrate to SAP.

 Any company that has SAP already has an order management system.
 By definition, this is part of the core value that SAP provides—all order data lives in SAP.